Circle Song Meditations

 Every Voice in the Circle

 I decided to slow down the pace of the process of painting taking time to consider surfaces and illusions, as well as symmetry, asymmetry and interconnectedness.
-I revisited a favorite theme of circle songs, where every voice has a place in the circle.
+I revisited a favourite theme of circle songs, where every voice has a place in the circle.

 Wonder of Evolution